upymake/urequest/README.md

 # uRequest

-> Provides user-friendly HTTP client with object oriented support.
+> Provides user-friendly micro HTTP client with nothing but clean objects.
 >
-> Basically it is a wrapper over **requests** python library.
+> Basically, it is a wrapper over **requests** python library.

 ## Tools